 Keep hands clean

-Washing your hands is one of the best ways to prevent the spread of germs, according to the Centers for Disease Control and Prevention (CDC).
-Teach children to wash their hands with warm water and soap for at least as long as it takes to sing the ABC song.
+According to the Centers for Disease Control and Prevention (CDC), one of the most effective strategies to prevent the spread of germs is to regularly wash one's hands (CDC).
+Teach kids to wash their hands with soap and warm water for at least as long as it takes to sing the ABC song.
 This will ensure that their hands stay clean and healthy.

 Call in sick